-One of the basic properties of two-sample permutation tests is that when the null hypothesis is true, then all permutations are as likely to give a certain value and hence the law given the data is the uniform distribution over all permutations.
-Then, as a consequence of our choice of $\overline{B}_{N,k}$ as a quantile of the law given the data, the algorithm has a probability to wrongly reject the hypothesis bounded by $\alpha$.
+One of the basic properties of two-sample permutation tests is that when the null hypothesis is true, then all permutations are as likely to give a certain value and permuting the sample should not change the test statistic too much.
+Following our choice of $\overline{B}_{N,k}$ as a quantile of the law given the data, the algorithm has a probability to wrongly reject the hypothesis bounded by $\alpha$.
 This informal statement is made precise in the following theorem.